thtrieu342/tableau-challenge/README.md

 The New York Citi Bike Program is the largest bike sharing program in the United States.
 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Each month, bike data is collected, organized, and made public on the [Citi Bike Data](https://ride.citibikenyc.com/system-data) webpage.
 While the data is regularly updated, there has yet to implement a dashboard or sophisticated reporting process.
 The purpose of this project is to put together a storyboard that visualizes some of the Citi Bike data to help find ways to improve the bike program.

 ## Data Source:
 The csv dataset can be found in the [Resources](https://github.com/thtrieu342/tableau-challenge/tree/main/Resources) folder of this repository.
-Data is from [here](https://s3.amazonaws.com/tripdata/index.html).
+Data source is from [here](https://s3.amazonaws.com/tripdata/index.html).

 ## Data Visualization:
 Data Visualizations can be found [here](https://public.tableau.com/app/profile/toni5386/viz/CitiBikeAnalysisHomework_16240656410610/Story1) on my Tableau Public.